Secular Franciscan Order: Third Order of St. Francis in Canada

-The Third Order of St. Francis was established by the Recollects at Quebec in 1671 and later at Three Rivers and Montreal.
+The Third Order of St. Francis was established by the Friars Minor Recollects at Quebec in 1671 and later at Trois-Rivières and Montreal.
 In 1681 a Recollect notes that "many pious people of Quebec belong to the Third Order".
-After the cession of Canada to England in 1763 following the French defeat in the Seven Years' War, the Third Order, deprived of its directors, gradually disappeared but was revived In the 1840s.
+After the cession of Canada to Britain in 1763 following the French defeat in the Seven Years' War, the Third Order, deprived of its directors, gradually disappeared but was revived In the 1840s.

 The 1840 revival was led by Ignace Bourget, Bishop of Montreal.
 Noted naturalist Léon Abel Provancher was particularly active.
 In 1866, having received faculties from the General of the Friars Minor, Provancher established a fraternity in his parish at Portneuf Quebec, and promoted the Third Order in his writings.
 For two years he edited a monthly review he published on the Third Order.

 On a pilgrimage to Jerusalem, Provancher met Frédéric Janssoone and the two became friends.
 In 1881 Janssoone went to Canada, where he gave new spirit to the Third Order, inaugurating and visiting fraternities.
-On one occasion, he preached a four-hour sermon on the Stations of the Cross in the church of Sainte-Marie-Madeleine in Cap-de-la-Madeleine, to a women's Third Order group from Montreal., several bishops, among them Bishop Louis-François Richer Laflèche of Trois-Rivières and Archbishop Taschereau, welcomed him as its promoter.
+On one occasion, he preached a four-hour sermon on the Stations of the Cross in the church of Sainte-Marie-Madeleine in Cap-de-la-Madeleine, to a women's Third Order group from Montreal.
+Several bishops, among them Bishop Louis-François Richer Laflèche of Trois-Rivières and Archbishop Taschereau, welcomed him as its promoter.

 The foundation of a community of Friars Minor at Montreal in 1890 inaugurated a new era of growth for the Third Order.
 As of 2016 there were over 5,000 active members in approximately 200 fraternities.

 Third Order of St. Francis in Great Britain

 Little is known of the Third Order in Great Britain prior to the Reformation.
 In 1385 there were 8 fraternities in the British Isles, compared with twenty-nine in France.
-Fr.
 William Staney, the first commissary of the order in England after the Dissolution of the Monasteries, wrote "A Treatise of the Third Order of St. Francis", published at Douai in 1617.
 Alice Ingham became a member of the lay society of the third order of St Francis in 1872.
 She later went on to found the Sisters of St. Joseph's Society for Foreign Missions.
 In 1877 the English Franciscans initiated publication of The Franciscan Annual and monthly bulletin of the Third Order.
 A national conference of British tertiaries, with a view to strengthening and consolidating the order, was held in 1898 at Liverpool.
 A second national conference was held at Leeds.

 As in other regions, the members of the Order are now self-governing, under the auspices of a National Fraternity.
 In Britain, the National Fraternity is made up of nine regional fraternities.
 In Scotland there are fraternities in Edinburgh, Glasgow, and Inverness.